This level of control means that one bad setting can break Chrome. Or worse, malware can take over your whole browser.

 The Chrome Cleanup Tool was intended as a solution to malware, glitches, and adware that sometimes infect Chrome.
 It’s useful for:

-Badly written code added to Chrome can destabilize it and make it prone to crashing.
+Badly written code can destabilize Chrome and make it prone to crashing.
 The bottom line is that stable Chrome builds shouldn’t crash.
-One-offs could be for legitimate reasons, but frequent or regular crashes mean there’s something wrong.
+I wouldn’t worry about an occasional crash but frequent crashes mean there’s something wrong.
 The good news is, you can fix it.

 One way to stop Chrome crashing is to simply uninstall Chrome and reinstall the latest version, but this won’t always solve the problem.
-If the problem is being caused by malware, you might need to clean that up separately.
+If you have malware, you might need to clean that up separately.

 Chrome can be affected by malware from software downloads, website visits, and even from Chrome extensions.
-While extensions are one of the best things about Chrome, giving users the ability to create the browser they want one piece at a time, they’re also a major security issue.
+While extensions are one of the best things about Chrome, they’re also a major security issue.

 For example, in September 2019, Google removed two extensions from the Web Store that had 1.5 million downloads between them.
 Their names—AdBlock and ublock—might sound familiar, because they were designed to be confused with two of the most popular Chrome ad blockers, AdBlock and uBlock Origin.
 Both extensions did real adblocking for a few days, then switched to “cookie stuffing”: loading cookies onto users’ computers to fake a trail of referrals and earn income from site owners.